thbl2012/Protein_Folding_Prediction/README.md

 Find a method to determine the short term dynamics in protein chains, i.e. a formula.

 ## Short Term Goal
-Find a way to mutate some atoms in the chain so that the resulting correlation matrices become vastly different from the Wild Type &rarr These atoms are more influential.
+Find a way to mutate some atoms in the chain so that the resulting correlation matrices become vastly different from the Wild Type &rarr; These atoms are more influential.

 ## Procedure